openl2m/openl2m/docs/code/code_explained.rst

 This class and its derived vendor-specific classes is where all the funs happens!
 It is implemented in the 'switches' app.
 And you will also need to know a little about how we use the Django framework.

+:doc:`A graphical overview of the data models used is here. <data_model>`.
+This image is created using the 'django-extensions' with the command '*python3 openl2m/manage.py graph_models -a -o openl2m_models.png*'

 **Django**

 As is Django custom, all Django files are stored in the *openl2m/* sub-directory.